ericdequ/contechnews/scripts/prompts.md

-    "Discuss the latest advancements in quantum sensing and its applications in fields like navigation, medical imaging, and scientific research.", "Present a revolutionary software idea that utilizes computer vision to automate tasks and improve accuracy in industries like security and quality control.", "Examine the future of education and how technologies like AI, virtual reality, and gamification are transforming the learning experience.", "Showcase a groundbreaking invention in the field of wearable technology that could monitor health metrics and provide personalized recommendations."
+    "Discuss the latest advancements in quantum sensing and its applications in fields like navigation, medical imaging, and scientific research.", "Present a revolutionary software idea that utilizes computer vision to automate tasks and improve accuracy in industries like security and quality control.", "Examine the future of education and how technologies like AI, virtual reality, and gamification are transforming the learning experience.", "Showcase a groundbreaking invention in the field of wearable technology that could monitor health metConstruction and provide personalized recommendations."
 ]

 prompts = [